 We will honor and remember several founders of our nation at Mt.
 Vernon — George Washington’s incredible plantation — and at the magnificent Thomas Jefferson Memorial.
 Both historic sites will remind us that God installs unique men to lead nations and accomplish his purposes at specific times in history.
 Singular in their character and attainments, both Washington and Jefferson changed history and guided the United States to conform to their view of the Constitutional founders.

-We will visit the new World War II Memorial and the famous Marine Corps Monument in honor of our veterans of seventy years ago.
+We will visit the new World War II Memorial, the Viet Nam Memorial Wall and the iconic Korean Conflict Memorial in honor of our veterans.
 We will discuss the biblical appropriateness of honoring war veterans and the nature of architectural memorial iconography in America.

 At the National Archives and the Library of Congress we will view documents of our national heritage and tell stories of the providential ways in which God has preserved our country.
 We will explore the galleries and learning center to see how our civil government in Washington interprets itself.

 No visit to Washington is complete without a visit to the looming giant of the Lincoln Memorial.
 Few men of history have generated so many admirers — the constitutional and war policies of the 16th President have been cited as precedent by Presidents Woodrow Wilson, FDR, George Bush and others.
 So many myths have developed over the years that Old Abe could give the ancient Greek deities a run.
 Not every historian admires the man from Illinois; should prove to be an interesting visit.